-Accounting principles generally accepted in the United States of America require that management's discussion and analysis on pages 22 to 29, as well as the schedule of changes in net pension liability and related ratios, contributions from employer and investment returns on pages 43 through 45, be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that management's discussion and analysis on pages 22 to 29 as well as the schedule of changes in net position liability and related ratios, contributions from employer and investment returns on pages 43 through 45, be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Information
+Supplementary Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the System's basic financial statements.
-The accompanying schedules of administrative expenses, investment expenses and payments to consultants on page 46 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
+The accompanying schedule of administrative expenses, investment expenses and payments to consultants on page 46 is presented for purposes of additional analysis and are not a required part of the basic financial statements.

+The schedule of administrative expenses, investment expenses and payments to consultants is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of administrative expenses, investment expenses and payments to consultants is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The accompanying introductory, investment, actuarial, and statistical sections, as listed in the table of contents of the 2021 annual comprehensive financial report, have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+Management is responsible for the other information included in the annual comprehensive financial report.
+The other information comprises the introductory, investment, actuarial, and statistical sections, as listed in the table of contents of the 2022 annual comprehensive financial report but does not include the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.